Ahhhh. The word that can put the fear of God into almost anyone. Make grown men shudder and women feel like failures.

 My goal is for you to fly the proverbial nest.
 But still, know where the nest is.

 Life happens.
 Things change.
 You can go from feeling strong to feeling like you need help.
 That’s how life goes.
 It’s not all onward and upward.

-People have booster session/s often.
-And because we have history -we can get stuck right into it.
+People often have booster sessions.
+And because we have history, we can get stuck right into it.

 Needing more help is NOT a failure.
 Or a setback.

 Different therapists have different approaches.
 Different education.
 Different experiences.
 Even their own individual life experience.

 Find someone who will admit they don’t know everything.

 Sometimes they’ll try to find out themselves – or they might suggest you see someone else with a better knowledge of your problem.

 This can feel like rejection – and I’ve written something on that here.